top of page

 Crumbled sandcastle, who’s a liar

-This is likely a reference to TXT's song 'Our Summer' which uses summer imagery, such as the beach and sandcastles, to depict a friendship or relationship that once felt vibrant and carefree.
+SELF REFERENCE: In 'Our Summer' the use of summer imagery, such as the beach and sandcastles, symbolizes a carefree and vibrant friendship or relationship.
 The mention of "crumbled sandcastles" contrasts with this, symbolizing the erosion of those joyful moments and the disintegration of what was once a strong connection.
 This shift highlights the transition from a carefree, sunny phase to a more turbulent and painful period.

 Dancing fire at the end of the world